 Detailed decision making is delegated to the County Executive Board elected by the County Council among its 57 members.

 Chief Executive is Mr. Rune Haugsdal.
-Acting County Mayor of Hordaland is Mr. Pål Kårbø, representing the Christian Democratic Party.
+County Mayor of Hordaland is Mrs. Anne Gine Hestetun, representing the Labour Party.

 The blue region